jinheehanaaa/Concurrency-by-Vandad-Nahavandipoor/README.md

 # Objective
 - Concurrency
 - Returning a package (or Future)
+- Future performs asynchronous tasks
-- Async/Await is required to open a package to see what's inside Future
+- Async/Await is required to open a package (or Future) to see what's inside Future

 # Requirements
 - [Live Server Extension] for parsing JSON